muratk3n/thirdwave/en/tweets/2020/week41.md

 ---

-1999 Nobel Prize winner in Physics.

-"'t Hooft name sounds familiar.
-Who is he?"

----

-Because it is.
-See [Quantum Theory as a Theory of Shadows](../../2019/08/qm-theory-of-shadows.md)

-"'t Hooft is trying to fix QM?
-Why do some ppl think it is incomplete?"

----

 SS is responsible for foreign policy, its intent, execution, and one clear adminstrative work they do is running the embassies.
 And spies usually assume a diplomat cover, and/or need the embassy as a